andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/07-redwood.md

 looking for a title that might detail the life and experience of the indigenous\* peoples of the area, before the arrival of Europeans.
 I find a book entitled
-<a href="https://bookshop.org/books/1491-second-edition-new-revelations-of-the-americas-before-columbus/9781400032051">1491: New Revelations of the Americas Before Columbus</a>
+<a href="https://bookshop.org/books/1491-second-edition-new-revelations-of-the-americas-before-columbus/9781400032051" target="_blank" rel="noopener noreferrer">1491: New Revelations of the Americas Before Columbus</a>
 by Charles C Mann, that's a little more broad than just the tribes of the California coast/PNW, but it looks like an enlightening read nonetheless.